 How do you know the property was what you wanted to do?

 - Property sparked an interest I hadn’t felt before initially.
-I was addicted to it which led me to keep going down it.
-It’s not a passion I could ignore and I’m still fascinated by it till this day.
+I got addicted to it, which pushed me to keep going down that path.
+I couldn’t ignore the passion, and it still fascinates me to this day.

 What made you want to teach others through your platforms to learn property?